mvanthoor/rustic-book/src/board_functionality/handling_fen_strings.md

 ### Part 2: Side to move

-The harderst part is already done.
+The hardest part is already done.
 The next few parsers are much simpler and are probably self-explanatory.
 Parsing succeeds if all the requirements for the part are met, and the information from the part is put into the board.
 If any of the requirements fail, these functions return an error and